attic-stuff/runtile-for-gamemaker/README.md

 ### tileset templates

-you can find the aseprite templates here, and the png templates here. the aseprite templates have 3 layers each, the tile artwork layer, a layer with the gm tile indices, and a layer with the values used for the autotiling (which you can ignore unless you're dissecting this repo to learn how to do this yourself). the corner and blob templates are laid out to work in the same order as the built-in autotile templates. checking out this cool image below, you can see that the order you add each tile to the gamemaker template is the same order that they appear in the runtile templates.
+you can find the templates in their respective folders. the aseprite templates have 3 layers each, the tile artwork layer, a layer with the gm tile indices, and a layer with the values used for the autotiling (which you can ignore unless you're dissecting this repo to learn how to do this yourself). the corner and blob templates are laid out to work in the same order as the built-in autotile templates. checking out this cool image below, you can see that the order you add each tile to the gamemaker template is the same order that they appear in the runtile templates.

 <p align="center"><img src="https://github.com/attic-stuff/runtile-for-gamemaker/blob/main/examples/layoutshowoff.png"/></p>